grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 ---

 > Curseborne is a game about being unapologetic monsters in a world where being monstrous is the least of your worries.
+>
+> - *[Curseborne](https://www.curseborne.com/)* from Onyx Path Publishing, 2025

-*Onyx Path's* new urban fantasy game *[Curseborne](https://www.curseborne.com/)* (Onyx Path Publishing, 2025) has brought me to a crisis.
+*Curseborne* (*Onyx Path's* new urban fantasy TTRPG) has brought me to a crisis.
 I'm asking myself questions I don't really want the answers to.
-Have I become everything I hate?
+Like, have I become everything I hate?
 Am I an awful grognard?
 Am I *uncool*?

 No, that can't be right.
 It must be those kids at *Onyx Path Publishing* who are wrong.
 Although, now I think about it, surely many of the people working the levers at Onyx are in my age cohort?
 What is Onyx but an act of nostalgia itself?
-An attempt to resurrect game lines that died with the original *White Wolf*.
+Its original purpose to resurrect game lines that died with the original *White Wolf*.
 And who would've been playing and then later republishing those original games?
 Why, the very same sort of Gen Xers I was playing with in the 90s.

 > [!NOTE]
 >
 > In this post use the terms urban fantasy and urban horror interchangeably. *Curseborne* describes itself as urban fantasy, but I don't think that really does justice to the genre.
 For reference, *Vampire: the Masquerade* is described as urban horror or fantasy equally often online.

 Why has *Curseborne* brought me to this crisis?
 Well, let me first explain what *Curseborne* is.
-Now that *Paradox* - the rights holders of the *World of Darkness* - are publishing new material, the licenses that allowed Onyx to publish their own WoD products have expired.
-This leaves them without an IP for their specialist genre; urban fantasy.
-In other words, *Curseborne* is an attempt to replace Paradox IP with an original setting of their own.
+Onyx have lost the license to punish *World of Darkness* material now that *Paradox* - the actual rights holders - are publishing new material.
+This leaves Onyx without an IP for their specialist genre: urban fantasy.
+In other words, *Curseborne* is an attempt to replace *Paradox's* IP with an original setting of their own.

 Which is why *Curseborne* fills me with apprehension: it is game haunted, if you will, by *Vampire: the Masquerade*, *Mage: the Ascension* and others.
 It is, essentially, a product of pure nostalgia.
 A game written with the dubious premise "like the World of Darkness but different."
 Not that it's an unreasonable objective, but it comes from a place of practicality rather than creativity. *Curseborne* doesn't start with a need and follow through with a game.
 It starts with a game in the hope it will become a need.
 It's not cynical, but maybe it's not entirely authentic either.

 Of course, authenticity itself is subjective, and, as you'll see, *Curseborne* is something of a love letter to the urban fantasy genre, which is why I hold out hope.
 Can Onyx thread the needle here?
-Can lightening strike twice?
+Can lightning strike twice?
 Can *Curseborne* give the *World of Darkness* a run for its money?
-Or, better yet, could it be something entirely different; compelling for WoD fans, but bringing its own unique vision to the table?
+Or, better yet, could it be something entirely different; compelling for WoD fans, but bringing its own, unique vision to the table?

 Maybe, but I also have some reservations with *Onyx Path Publishing* themselves.
 Their audience seems to consist mostly of hardcore WoD fans who are willing to fork out cash on Kickstarters and expensive print-on-demand editions.
 (No shade here, I'm one of them.)
 This can lead to derivative and lengthy works filled with tedious lore that lacks much of the inventiveness of the original games, published to feed an insatiable hunger for nostalgic content regardless of quality.
 Many of these works are impenetrable, obscure and, well, a bit crusty.